jimenez/marathon/docs/docs/service-discovery-load-balancing.md

 ## Mesos-DNS

-Mesos-DNS generates a hostname for each Mesos task (including Marathon application instances) and translates these names to the IP address and port on the machine currently running each application.
-Mesos-DNS is particularly useful if the apps are launched through multiple frameworks (not just Marathon).
+Mesos-DNS generates a SRV record for each Mesos task (including Marathon application instances) and translates these records to the IP address and port on the machine currently running each application.

+Mesos-DNS is particularly useful when:
+* apps are launched through multiple frameworks (not just Marathon)
+* you're using an IP per container solution like [Project Calico](http://www.projectcalico.org/)
+* you use random host port assignments in Marathon

 Check the Mesos-DNS [documentation and tutorials page](http://mesosphere.github.io/mesos-dns/) for further information.

 ## Marathon-lb